Danielle Laidley: North Melbourne (2003–2009)

-Port Adelaide career (2010–2011)
+Port Adelaide (2010–2011)

 In September 2009, Laidley joined the coaching group at the Port Adelaide Football Club.

 After one season as an assistant to Mark Williams and later Matthew Primus, Laidley announced that she would return to Melbourne in 2011 for family reasons, but said she was available to work as an opposition scout and analysis based in Melbourne for Port Adelaide.
 However, on 27 October 2010, Port Adelaide announced that she would continue on as an assistant coach based four days in Adelaide and three days in Melbourne a week in the 2011 season.
 She interviewed for the Essendon Football Club senior coach position when it was left vacant by the sacking of Matthew Knights but was unsuccessful.

-St Kilda career (2011–2013)
+St Kilda (2011–2013)

 In early November 2011, Laidley was announced as the new midfield coach of the St Kilda Football Club.
-Of the move, St Kilda's head of football, Chris Pelchen, said that Laidley: "has a wealth of knowledge as a former player and coach in his own right.
-His experience will genuinely assist the development of the whole player list at the Saints."
+Of the move, St Kilda's head of football, Chris Pelchen, said that Laidley "has a wealth of knowledge as a former player and coach in [her] own right.
+[Her] experience will genuinely assist the development of the whole player list at the Saints."

-Carlton career (2013–2015)
+Carlton (2013–2015)

 Laidley signed with Carlton as midfield assistant coach on 31 October 2013.
 With the appointment of Brendon Bolton in 2015, Laidley left Carlton.